Philosophy

 At WHE we support these great

-steps in development with daily observation to assure that our environment
+steps in development with daily observation to continually fine-tune our environment

-Through activity and her own observation, her mind is engaged.
+Through activity and their own observation, the child's mind is engaged.
 At this

-time it is critical that she has loving, kind models to emulate.
+time it is critical that they have loving, kind models to emulate.

 As a social person, the one and